nakanotokyo/donors_survival_prediction/README.md

 All the transactions are recoreded in a relational data base and contains data of the donors, donations, approved and rejected donations, payment methods, non-profits that receive the donation and data from google analytics.

-Data is not public but a sample of the dataset will be added soon.
+Data is not public but a sample of the dataset will be added soon under owner's permission.

 ### Model